strongloop/strongloop.com2/_posts/2019-12-03-going-cloud-native-with-loopback-4.md

 > Kabanero is an open source project focused on bringing together foundational open source technologies into a modern microservices-based framework.
 Developing apps for container platforms requires harmony between developers, architects, and operations.
 Today’s developers need to be efficient at much more than writing code.
 Architects and operations get overloaded with choices, standards, and compliance.
 Kabanero speeds development of applications built for Kubernetes while meeting the technology standards and policies your company defines.
 Design, develop, deploy, and manage with speed and control!

-To learn how Kabanero works, check out https://kabanero.io/docs/ref/general/architecture-overview.html.
+To learn how Kabanero works, head [here](https://kabanero.io/docs/ref/general/architecture-overview.html).

 To bring the LoopBack offering to the Kabanero experience, we have introduced a [Appsody Stack for LoopBack 4](https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback).

 The Node.js LoopBack stack extends the [Node.js stack](https://github.com/appsody/stacks/tree/master/incubator/nodejs) and provides a powerful solution to build open APIs and microservices in TypeScript with [LoopBack](https://loopback.io/), an open source Node.js API framework.
 It is based on [LoopBack 4](https://github.com/strongloop/loopback-next).

-For more details, see https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback.
+Go [here](https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback) for more details.

 ### Provide observability - health/metrics/tracing/logging